-Helen returns to Fort Lovrjenac having directed last year’s Hamlet and Midsummer Scene’s Twelfth Night, which also toured to Vienna’s English Theatre and The Bermuda Festival.
+Helen returns to Fort Lovrjenac for her fourth season having directed Midsummer Scene’s Hamlet and Twelfth Night, which also toured to Vienna’s English Theatre and The Bermuda Festival.

 As a freelance director, Helen has worked across the UK, Europe and in the United States for venues including Shakespeare’s Globe, Oxford Playhouse, Theatre Royal Winchester, Theatre Royal Bury St Edmunds, The Arcola and Soho Theatre.